Midnight Hole NC – Great Smoky Mountain National Park

 You can't miss Midnight hole, as you'll either hear the people swimming, yelling and having fun.

-The trail is also heavily travelled up to midnight hole.
+The trail is also heavily travelled up to Midnight Hole.
 You'll likely encounter lots of people and families walking on the trail, either going to or coming back from the falls.

 Discover More Waterfalls!